gb-it/codejam-cap-nodejs/exercises/02/readme.md

 1. What is the difference between the data model and the service definition?
 Why do we need both?

 1. What are the annotations in the metadata document describing, and where do they come from?

+1. What does the Books entityset resource contain right now?